shockturtle/archipelago/README.md

 ## Locations and items
 In multiworld games setups, locations are the places you need to go to unlock new things.
 In Patapon, there are locations customizable in your yaml.
-- Total Kaching gathered, in steps.
+- Total Kaching gathered in steps.
 - Altar introduction cutscene.
 - Mater introduction cutscene.
 - Doing missions for the first time.